Fair 64.0F | Forecast »

 3 Made in Michigan Recipes for Your Family

-Celebrate the mitten state with these kid pleasing treats that use Simply Suzanne granola, Hudsonville Ice Cream and Sweet Sass flavor sauce
+Celebrate Michigan with these kid-pleasing treats that use Simply Suzanne granola, Hudsonville Ice Cream and Sweet Sass flavor sauce.

-Detroit based Simply Suzanne creates sweet and savory granola – and just launched a new line of Live Simply Trail Mix.
-This versatile treat also can be used in breakfast parfaits or, if you use the original version, even as a crumb coating for chicken!
+Detroit based Simply Suzanne creates sweet and savory granola – and a line of Live Simply Trail Mix.
+This versatile treat also can be used in breakfast parfaits or, if you use the original version, even as a crumb coating for chicken.
 You can find it at local Meijer and Kroger stores.

 Basics